Compare the Meerkat: Campaign

+On 25 December 2013, an advert broadcast where Sergei and Aleksandr find a baby meerkat by the name of Oleg on their doorstep and take him in and take care of him.
+In 2014, the Meerkats went to Africa in order to teach Oleg about where his Ancestors came from and end up finding a meerkat village.
+On 25 December 2014, They get ready to leave; however, Oleg chooses to stay behind after befriending the village meerpups.

 In 2014, Aleksandr and Sergei featured on the Neighbourhood Watch logo to mark the charity's 50th anniversary.

+Between February and April 2015, Classic Oleg Toy was shown during sponsorships and advertisements.

-The April 2015 campaign saw the launch of Meerkat Movies.
-After suffering from empty nest syndrome, Aleksandr and Sergei travel to Hollywood for a holiday, and whilst on a set tour Aleksandr realises that the best way to reward customers is with cinema tickets.
+On 3 April 2015, comparethemarket.com launched Meerkat Movies, offering customers two-for-one cinema tickets every Tuesday or Wednesday for a whole year.
+They partnered with films such as Terminator Genisys and Ant-Man.
+The advertisements featured the movie trailer, sometimes an interview between Orlov and the cast, and a comment that the movie tickets are two-for-one with Meerkat Movies.
+After suffering from empty nest syndrome, Aleksandr and Sergei travel to Hollywood for a holiday, and whilst on a set tour Aleksandr realizes that the best way to reward customers is with cinema tickets.
 In October 2015, an advert was shown where Sergei goes on a date to a cinema with Nicole Kidman.